Slins-23/bookmaps/README.md

 ![extensionimport_pre](https://user-images.githubusercontent.com/35003248/198834891-8d40c21b-7546-49eb-87c1-066fd0433b55.png)
 ![extensionimport_after1](https://user-images.githubusercontent.com/35003248/198834897-3c39f385-abe5-4552-ba6d-84ebf0d7b156.png)

 It opens up a modal that allows you to import however many bookmarks you want, both in JSON format (as exported by the extension) or as URLs separated by newlines.
-You can also optionally replace the preexisting bookmarks by checking the "Replace All" box.
+You can also optionally replace the preexisting bookmarks by checking the `Replace All` box.

 The data to be imported in the picture above uses the format that the extension exports, therefore it already includes the bookmarks with their respective details, so no calls to the API are necessary, and thereby you don't need an API key to import bookmarks like this.